-The authors would like to thank our shepherd Rosana Teresinha Vaccare Braga, and also Ralph Johnson, for the valuable comments and feedback provided during the shepherding of these patterns.
-We thank also Neil Harrison, Uwe Zdun, for shepherding previous patterns from this same pattern language, and Eduardo Fernandez, Kevlin Henney, Klaus Marquardt, Sergiy Alpaev, Sami Lehtonen, Allan Kelly, Ian Graham, Alexander Füllebornand, Martin Schmettow, Michalis Hadjisimouand, Ward Cunningham, Sachin Bammi, Philipp Bachmann, Andrew Black, Brian Foote, Maurice Rabb, Daniel Vainsencher, Anders, Mirko Raner, Kanwardeep Ahluwalia, and all the other participants of the writer's workshops at VikingPLoP'2005, EuroPLoP'2006, and PLoP'2006 for the motivation, comments and suggestions for improvement provided.
+Credits The authors would like to thank our shepherd Rosana Teresinha Vaccare Braga, and also Ralph Johnson, for the valuable comments and feedback provided during the shepherding of these patterns.
+We thank also Neil Harrison, Uwe Zdun, for shepherding previous patterns from this same set of patterns, and Eduardo Fernandez, Kevlin Henney, Klaus Marquardt, Sergiy Alpaev, Sami Lehtonen, Allan Kelly, Ian Graham, Alexander Füllebornand, Martin Schmettow, Michalis Hadjisimouand, and all the other participants of the writer's workshops at VikingPLoP'2005 and EuroPLoP'2006, for the motivation, comments and suggestions for improvement they provided.